-- the extent to which we are able to generate product revenue from sales of IBSRELA; - whether we are successful in securing approval for our NDA for XPHOZAH, and the time and cost associated with securing such approval; - the availability of adequate third-party reimbursement for IBSRELA and, if approved, the sales price and the availability of adequate third-party reimbursement for XPHOZAH;

-- the manufacturing, selling and marketing costs associated with IBSRELA and, if approved, XPHOZAH; - our ability to maintain our existing collaboration partnerships and to establish additional collaboration partnerships, in-license/out-license, joint ventures or other similar arrangements and the financial terms of such agreements; - · the timing, receipt and amount of any milestones that may be received from our collaboration partners in connection with tenapanor, if any - the timing, receipt, and amount of revenue, if any, that may be received from KKC in connection with the 2022 KKC Amendment; - the timing, receipt, and amount of royalties we may receive as a result of sales of tenapanor by our collaboration partners in China and Canada, if any; - the cash requirements for the discovery and/or development of other potential product candidates, including RDX013 and RDX020; - the time and cost necessary to respond to technological and market developments; - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of tenapanor or any of our product candidates; and - the payment of interest and principal related to our loan and security agreement entered into with SLR Investment Corp. in February 2022.
+- the extent to which we are able to generate product revenue from sales of IBSRELA and XPHOZAH; - the availability of adequate third-party reimbursement for IBSRELA and XPHOZAH; - the manufacturing, selling and marketing costs associated with IBSRELA and XPHOZAH; - whether or when XPHOZAH, along with other oral ESRD-related drugs without an injectable or intravenous equivalent, are bundled into the ESRD prospective payment system (ESRD PPS), the manner in which such introduction into the ESRD PPS may occur, including the length of any applicable TDAPA period and the amount of the add-on payment available during the TDAPA period and whether, and the extent to which, the ESRD PPS base rate is adjusted following any applicable TDAPA period; - our ability to maintain our existing collaboration partnerships and to establish additional collaboration partnerships, in-license/out-license, joint ventures or other similar arrangements and the financial terms of such agreements; - the timing, receipt and amount of any milestones that may be received from our collaboration partners in connection with tenapanor, if any; - the timing, receipt, and amount of royalties we may receive as a result of sales of tenapanor by our collaboration partners in China, and Canada, if any; - the cash requirements for the discovery and/or development of other potential product candidates, including RDX013 and RDX020; - the time and cost necessary to respond to technological and market developments; - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, and costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of tenapanor or any of our product candidates; and - the payment of interest and principal related to our loan and security agreement entered into with SLR Investment Corp., as amended to date.

 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
-If adequate funds are not available to us on a timely basis, we may be required to limit or reduce our commercialization of IBSRELA, or delay or limit the commercialization of XPHOZAH, if approved, or delay or limit additional clinical trials for tenapanor.
-Additionally, our inability to access capital on a timely basis and on terms that are acceptable to us may force us to restructure certain aspects of our business or identify and complete one or more strategic collaborations or other transactions in order to fund the commercialization of IBSRELA or XPHOZAH, if approved, through the use of alternative structures.
+If adequate funds are not available to us on a timely basis, we may be required to limit or reduce our commercialization of IBSRELA or XPOHZAH, delay or limit additional clinical trials for tenapanor, or delay or limit our pursuit of potential new product candidates.
+Additionally, our inability to access capital on a timely basis and on terms that are acceptable to us may force us to restructure certain aspects of our business or identify and complete one or more strategic collaborations or other transactions in order to fund the commercialization of IBSRELA or XPHOZAH through the use of alternative structures.